baobab-tech/llm-translator/tmx-generator/README.md

 2. Support other than english as the base language
 3. Add support for other translation engines (e.g., Google Translate) for the "singles" method

-## Contributing

-We welcome contributions to improve this project.
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch for your feature (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -am 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.

 ---